 - The 1899 Wright Inn & Carriage House

-4. River Arts District, a cool place to stay in Asheville
+4. River Arts District, coolest place to stay in Asheville, NC

-Even just walking around the neighbourhood you can take in the artistic flare.
-This is the centre for Asheville’s street artists and you can spot various murals emblazoned across the many warehouses and silos of the district.
+Even just walking around the neighborhood you can take in the artistic flare.
+This is the center for Asheville’s street artists and you can spot various murals emblazoned across the many warehouses and silos of the district.

 As for the studios and galleries, more than 150 artists are based in the area, producing and selling their works.
 With such a big community, you are sure to find an artist that suits your style preference so you can pick up some original local art as a unique souvenir.

 The community hosts various regular events.
-On the second Saturday of each month, the neighbourhood comes alive as the artists organise various shows and classes for visitors to enjoy.
+On the second Saturday of each month, the neighborhood comes alive as the artists organize various shows and classes for visitors to enjoy.

 Twice a year the area hosts an event known as The Stroll.
 Essentially a walking tour of the area, the local artists open their studios to display their works and grant visitors an insight into their artistic processes.